 All seven colleges and the Munk School of Global Affairs in the Faculty of Arts & Science offer distinctive first-year programs to help with the transition to university.
 These programs focus on developing critical thinking, speaking and writing skills and an atmosphere that allows you to develop close relationships with fellow classmates and instructors.

 First-Year Foundation Seminars

 First-Year Foundation Seminars enable new students to engage in academically rigorous discussions and develop strong written, oral, and teamwork skills in the process.
 Small classes help ensure that all students are active participants in discussions and have the opportunity to build relationships with professors early on in their academic career.

 First-Year Learning Communities (FLCs)

 First-Year Learning Communities (FLCs or "flicks") are small groups of first-year students who have several classes in common.
 FLCs provide students with the skills and resources to make their transition to university a success.

 Students in FLCs meet bi-weekly with 25 peers registered in the same courses and labs for academic, developmental and social activities facilitated by senior students and with the guidance of faculty and staff advisors.
-Joining a FLC helps students form friendships, encourage a healthy life balance, and explore the campus and the city of Toronto.
+FLC provides students with the skills and resources to be successful in their university studies, while also helping them to form friendships, maintain a healthy life balance and explore the campus and the city of Toronto.